-Recipients Collectively Increased Lending and Services to Nation’s Most Distressed Areas by $455 million
+Recipients Collectively Increased Lending and Services to Nation’s Most Distressed Areas by over $970 million

-Washington, DC - The U.S. Department of the Treasury’s Community Development Financial Institutions Fund (CDFI Fund) announced today nearly $25.2 million in awards to 138 FDIC-insured banks, through the fiscal year (FY) 2020 round of the Bank Enterprise Award Program (BEA Program), for increasing investments to communities experiencing severe economic distress across the nation.
-All of the nearly $25.2 million awarded will be reinvested into economically distressed communities and CDFIs, generating further economic opportunity.
+Washington, DC - The U.S. Department of the Treasury’s Community Development Financial Institutions Fund (CDFI Fund) announced today $70 million in awards to 184 FDIC-insured banks, through the fiscal year (FY) 2023 round of the Bank Enterprise Award Program (BEA Program), for increasing investments to communities experiencing severe economic distress across the nation.
+In this award round, with funding combined from FY 2022 and FY 2023 appropriations, the CDFI Fund awarded the largest amount in total funds as well as the highest number of grants in the BEA Program history.
+All of the $70 million awarded will be reinvested into economically distressed communities and CDFIs, generating further economic opportunity.

 Through the BEA Program, the CDFI Fund provides monetary awards to FDIC-insured depository institutions that successfully demonstrate an increase in their investments in CDFIs or in their own lending, investing, or service activities in the most distressed communities.
 BEA Distressed Communities are defined as those communities where at least 30% of residents have incomes that are less than the national poverty level and where the unemployment rate is at least 1.5 times the national unemployment rate.
-The CDFI Fund received 144 applications requesting over $143 million in FY 2020 BEA Program round funding.
+The CDFI Fund received 189 applications requesting $296.8 million in FY 2023 BEA Program round funding.

-Collectively, during the one-year assessment period for the FY 2020 BEA Program round, the 138 award recipients increased:
+Collectively, during the 18-month assessment period for the FY 2023 BEA Program round, the 184 award recipients increased:

-- loans and deposits to CDFIs by $43.3 million;
+- loans and deposits to CDFIs by $59.1 million; and

-Of the 138 depository institutions awarded funding, 86 have committed to investing approximately $2.86 million, or 11.4% of total FY 2020 appropriated funds, in Persistent Poverty Counties, which exceeds the Congressional mandate of 10%.
-Persistent Poverty Counties, per Congressional guidance, are those counties that have experienced poverty rates of at least 20% over the past 30 years as measured by the 2011–2015 five-year data series available from the American Community Survey of the U.S. Census Bureau.
+Of the 184 depository institutions awarded funding, 98 committed to investing approximately $7.4 million, or 11% of total appropriated funds in this round, in Persistent Poverty Counties, exceeding the Congressional mandate of 10%.
+Persistent Poverty Counties, per Congressional guidance, are those counties that have experienced poverty rates of at least 20% over the past 30 years as measured by the 2016–2020 five-year data series available from the American Community Survey of the U.S. Census Bureau.